 No, we do not support formula fields as primary fields with CSV sync.

 In theory, yes.
-We do support .xls and .xlsx files.
+We do support .xlsx files.
 One caveat to be aware of is that if there are multiple worksheets in one file, we will only sync in the first worksheet.

 You cannot edit the data from a sync.
 However, you can add new fields into the same table to “enrich” the data, such as linked record and formula fields.